 It takes two to tango

 If we want to optimize safety, real-time notifications alerting operators and pedestrians of imminent danger are imperative.
+Therefore safety technology needs to stay relevant.
 The traditional safety beeper or light activated by a reversing truck only goes that far; the marker was killed despite the fork truck’s beeper.
 Accident analyses point to two main concerns: 1) everything beeps nowadays, nullifying its actual objective; 2) many industrial environments are very noisy, limiting the ability to use sound as a danger alert.

 The key to safe operations is to consider it as a tango: it takes two to do it right.
 Both the worker and the operator need to be notified of imminent danger at the same time.
 Two-way notifications act as fail safes.
 If one party does not respond to the alert, the other probably will.
 The risk levels diminish exponentially.
 This saves lives.